wasabi805/webpack-babel-typescript-tailwind/README.md

 - have a test key with a value of a file extentions associated with images.
 - have a use key with a value of an array of objects

 Each object will have a key of loader with the value equal to the name of the loader.
 Specfically for file-loader, we'll need to assign an output path so that it is included in the bundling process for webpack to distrubute the image to our index.html located in the dist folder.
+For more about outputPath, see the [doc](https://v4.webpack.js.org/loaders/file-loader/#outputpath)

 Below are the changes mentioned above.